 - Purchasing an auto insurance policy that confirms to the minimum requirements of Texas

 Liability insurance is mandatory for any auto insurance in Texas.
 At present, the required minimum is referred to as 30/60/25 coverage.
 This means the liability is limited to $30,000 per injured individual, to a maximum of $60,000 in one accident, and $25,000 for damages to property.

 However, this is the minimum mandatory coverage and it will not cover replacement or repairs for your vehicle, or medical costs for personal injuries.
 Secondly, because of rising medical and vehicle costs, the mandatory coverage may not be adequate to cover all costs of third parties in an accident.
 In such a case, you might be sued, and a court might order you to pay the difference.
 Due to all these reasons, it is advisable to buy more insurance than the minimum requirement, and take a more comprehensive coverage that will take care of your medical expenses and vehicle damages.

 Apart from the minimum auto insurance requirements in Texas discussed above, there are other types of coverage available in Texas that will cover more items.

-- Collision Coverage: This is quite an important addition to the minimum auto insurance requirements in Texas.
+- Collision Coverage: This is quite an important addition to the cheap auto insurance requirements in Texas.
 This will cover the cost of repairs or replacement of your vehicle after the accident.
 You will get the market value of your vehicle minus deductibles.